Unfortunately bullying in the workplace is all too common.

 1. Putting down people's strengths and emphasising their weaknesses: Bullies love to discount their targets work and contributions.
 Do you scoff whenever a colleague speaks up in meetings or discount their ideas?
 That internal eye-roll might not be as subtle as you think.

 If your colleagues won't look you in the eye or are nervous in your company it can raise concerns about your demeanour or helpfulness.
 Silence in meetings can be another indicator...are your colleagues afraid to give their opinion?

 2. Name calling or inappropriate humour: If nobody laughs at your banter or reciprocates then you might be crossing the line.
 Bullies might seek to undermine someone by calling them names or taking digs disguided as 'banter'.
 You might try to pass off inappropriate comments even after people have drawn attention to it, thinking it must be their problem not yours.

 3. Does someone push your buttons?
 If you find you have a short fuse or lose your temper regularly with one person, yelling and screaming at them, then this could be considered bullying.

 Ask yourself what is it about this person that makes you see red.
 Take time to get to know them and how they work, it might be that you have more in common than you realise - or you might be recognising a fault of your own in this person.

-4. Do people stop talking when you walk into a room?
 Are you the last to find out about birthday celebrations or nights out?
 If you find yourself excluded from social activities and none of your colleagues befriend you on Facebook then it might be time to ask yourself why.

 5. Active ignorance: An example of this is choosing to deliberately and overtly ignore colleagues for team events or meetings even if there are reasons for them to attend.